 Instructions

 - Heat the olive oil in a large pot over medium heat.
-Add diced onions.
-Cook for about 5 minutes, stirring occasionally.
-Wait until the onions are softened and translucent.
+Add diced onions and cook for about 5 minutes, stirring occasionally, until softened and translucent.
 Add minced garlic, carrots, and celery.
-Cook for another 5 minutes, stirring often.
-Let the vegetables begin to soften.
+Cook for another 5 minutes, stirring often, until the vegetables begin to soften.

-- Stir in the zucchini.
-Add the yellow squash and potato (if using).
-Cook for a few minutes.
-Add the tomato paste.
+- Stir in the zucchini, yellow squash, and potato (if using).
+Cook for a few minutes, then add the tomato paste.
 Stir well to coat the vegetables.

-- Pour in the diced tomatoes with their juice.
-Add the cannellini beans.
-Add the vegetable broth and water.
-Add the oregano, basil, bay leaf, and red pepper flakes.
-Add the Parmesan rind if using.
+- Pour in the diced tomatoes (with their juice), cannellini beans, vegetable broth, water, oregano, basil, bay leaf, and red pepper flakes.
+If using, add the Parmesan rind.

-- Season with salt and pepper.
-Bring to a simmer.
-Lower the heat.
-Cover and cook for 20-25 minutes.
-Cook until the vegetables are tender.
+- Season with salt and pepper, then bring to a simmer.
+Lower the heat, cover, and cook for 20-25 minutes, or until the vegetables are tender.

-- While the soup is simmering, cook the pasta in a separate pot.
-Follow the package instructions.
-Drain the pasta and set it aside.
+- While the soup is simmering, cook the pasta in a separate pot according to package instructions.
+Drain and set aside.
 You can also add the uncooked pasta directly to the soup during the last 10 minutes of cooking if you prefer.

-- Stir in the chopped kale or spinach.
-Add the green beans.
-Simmer for an additional 5-7 minutes.
-Cook until the greens are wilted and the beans are tender.
+- Stir in the chopped kale or spinach and the green beans.
+Simmer for an additional 5-7 minutes until the greens are wilted and the beans are tender.

 - Remove the bay leaf and Parmesan rind (if used).
-Taste the soup.
-Adjust the seasoning if needed.
-Add a splash of lemon juice.
+Taste and adjust the seasoning, if needed, or add a splash of lemon juice.
 If the soup is too thick, add extra water or broth to reach your desired consistency.